Jacwutang/Algorithms/JavaScript/Divide and Conquer/README.md

 Output Format.
 Output 1 if the sequence contains an element that appears strictly more than 𝑛/2 times, and 0 otherwise

+3. quickSort.js
+Task.
+To force the given implementation of the quick sort algorithm to efficiently process sequences with few unique elements, your goal is replace a 2-way partition with a 3-way partition.
+That is, your new partition procedure should partition the array into three parts: < 𝑥 part, = 𝑥 part, and > 𝑥 part.

+Input Format.
+The first line of the input contains an integer 𝑛.
+The next line contains a sequence of 𝑛 integers 𝑎0, 𝑎1, . . . , 𝑎𝑛−1.

+Constraints.
+1 ≤ 𝑛 ≤ 105
+; 1 ≤ 𝑎𝑖 ≤ 109
+for all 0 ≤ 𝑖 < 𝑛.

+Output Format.
+Output this sequence sorted in non-decreasing order